Accessibility (ADA) Information

 SERVICE ANIMAL PROCEDURES

-Once you arrive at Electric Forest, come to the Access Tent in the front of the Accessible Camping area.
+Upon arrival at Electric Forest, come to the Access Tent in the front of Camp Access.
 Staff will speak with you, record your contact information, and provide a collar tag for your service animal.
-Then you are good to go!
-Security/Staff will be on the lookout this year for all animals to have a properly credentialed Electric Forest collar tag.
+Security/Staff will be on the lookout for all animals to have a properly credentialed Electric Forest collar tag.

 Remember, service animals are allowed, all other dogs are not!

-If at any time you have specific questions or concerns about the accessibility of any event, or particular web page owned by Electric Forest, please contact us at access at electric forest festival dot com.
-If you do encounter an accessibility issue with our web pages please be sure to specify the web page in your email, and we will make all reasonable efforts to make that page accessible for you.
+For specific questions or concerns about the accessibility of any event, or particular web page owned by Electric Forest, please contact HQ at access at electric forest festival dot com.
+If you do encounter an accessibility issue with our web pages please be sure to specify the web page in your email, and HQ will make all reasonable efforts to make that page accessible.

 Electric Forest is committed to facilitating the accessibility and usability all of its website, including electric forest festival dot com, for all people with disabilities.
 Electric Forest is in the process of implementing the relevant portions of the World Wide Web Consortium’s Web Content Accessibility Guidelines 2.0 Level AA (WCAG 2.0 AA) as its web accessibility standard.
 The Electric Forest website will be tested on a periodic basis with assistive technology such as screen readers and by engaging users with disabilities who use these technologies.